-Nobl9 provides the ability to run an Agent to retrieve SLI metrics from configured data sources and send the data back to the Nobl9 backend for processing and error budget calculation.
+Nobl9 provides the ability to run the Agent to retrieve SLI metrics from configured data sources and send the data back to the Nobl9 backend for processing and error budget calculation.
 You can run the Agent in your Kubernetes cluster or as a Docker container.

 The Agent is a lightweight application that executes the queries defined for your Nobl9 SLOs.
 Queries are written in the language supported by the data source in question and executed via native APIs.
 The interval at which the queries are executed varies by data source, but in most cases is one minute (refer to the Sources section of the documentation for more details about the resolution of the queries).

 Nobl9 users can choose between a Direct or Agent configuration when connecting to a data source.

 A Direct configuration requires users to enter their authentication credentials (API key, token, etc.).
 These values are encrypted and safely stored in Nobl9.

 With an Agent configuration, the user passes their credentials when launching the Agent, and those credentials are not stored in the Nobl9 backend.
 What's more, you have access to the Agent's logs, which makes troubleshooting easier (see the Agent Troubleshooting page).
 For this reason, we recommend making your initial connection to a data source with the Agent configuration.